GerritCodeReview/plugins_go-import/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin is built with Buck.
+This plugin is built with Bazel or Buck.

 Two build modes are supported: Standalone and in Gerrit tree.
 Standalone build mode is recommended, as this mode doesn't require local Gerrit